nathnp/Basic-Site-Template/README.md

 #### Email

-Replace `YOUR EMAIL` to have a button that will open the visitors email client, and pre fill your address.
+Replace `YOUR EMAIL` with your email address to have a button that will open the visitors email client, and pre fill your address.
 Or remove the line, if you don't want it.

 ### Footer